-Tips on how to prepare yourself, make the most of the induction process and make a great first impression.
+Tips on preparing yourself for the start of a new job; making the most of the induction process and leaving a great first impression.

 Many people see induction as a mere formality they have to get through but it should be viewed as an opportunity to find out everything you need to know to do your job effectively.
 So approach it seriously and ask plenty of questions.
 If you have any concerns about conditions raise them politely.

 The first few days in a job can be frustrating as far as setting up email accounts, passwords and similar so be patient.
 Above all, bear in mind that what you do in the induction is not representative of what you'll do in your position so keep an open mind and don't pre-judge the situation.

 Arrive early on day one and ensure you are prompt and punctual thereafter.
 Demonstrate a willingness to learn and a positive attitude at all times.
 Be amenable to those around you and observe any protocols.

 Work on building a solid relationship with your manager and start by making sure you are crystal clear on what is expected of you.
 Elicit feedback on your work regularly and use every opportunity to demonstrate your potential.

 Demonstrate that you are prepared to go the extra mile and volunteer for projects or tasks that are above and beyond your remit.
 Perseverance is key, and while over-delivering won't get you promoted overnight, it will begin to build a sturdy reputation.

 Request a meeting with your manager as soon as possible rather than letting things fester as your disenchantment will quickly manifest itself and others will notice.

 If you’re unhappy try to find out if the job can be shaped, as this is often a way to improve a position that turns out to be more junior that you initially thought.
 If a job elsewhere seems appealing, assess why and explore the possibility of incorporating some of the duties into your current role.